input-output-hk/armadillo/README.md

 Releases are fully automated using github actions, simply push a new tag to create a new version.
 Note that mill will try to use the tag name directly as a maven artifact version.

+## Testing

+Weaver exposes a JUnit runner, so tests can be run from Intellij, provided you have JUnit plugin enabled.

+To run only selected tests, weaver allows you to tag them with: `test("test name".only)`.

 ## Credits

 This library is **heavily** inspired by [tapir](https://github.com/softwaremill/tapir).
 In fact it is just a copy-pasted